TIE BREAKERS: All seedings are based on regular season records.

 4) Head to head Win-Loss within (3 or more teams).

 5) Runs allowed head to head.

-6) Runs allowed head to head within (3 or more teams).
+6) Runs allowed head to head within group of teams if same amount of games played by all teams versus another (3 or more teams).

 7) Total runs allowed.

 PLAYOFF FORMAT & DATES: ALL seedings are based on the final regular season standings and adjusting after each round (highest remaining seed based on regular season standing is home team for championship).
 All dates subject to change.

 Updated 5/18/2017....dates can change due to weather or field availability.

 Saturday National Division: 21 game balanced regular season schedule - Top 4 teams play in a single elimination playoff.
 Semi-finals (8/19): #4 @ #1 / #3 @ #2 Championship (8/26): #2 @ #1